Certificate in Digital Humanities

 - HIST/ENGL 7888: Graduate Colloquium: Digital Humanities, introductory course

 - One relevant course within the home department

-- A capstone course conducted under the auspices of the Libraries’ Digital Scholarship Group (third year for doctoral students, second year for MAs)
+- HIST/ENGL 8275 Capstone: Digital Humanities as Public Scholarship, a capstone course conducted under the auspices of the Libraries' Digital Scholarship Group (third year for doctoral students, second year for MAs)

 The introductory course covers methodological aspects of the digital humanities, giving students the technical skills needed to do independent digital scholarship.
 The departmental course will allow students to apply these skills to discipline-specific work as they complete a digital project agreed to in advance with the course instructor.
 The capstone course will give students a chance to create a larger-scale work of digital scholarship, perhaps in collaboration with other students in the program, which they can use as part of a portfolio to demonstrate their abilities to potential employers.